 The Voices of the River

 Voices of the River consists of public film screenings and discussions featuring regional audiovisual works that address social and environmental issues related to the Tijuana River and the people who live along its banks.
-The screenings are followed by a panel discussion and collective dialogue among the audience, producers, academics, and activists.
+The screenings are followed by a panel discussion and collective dialogue among the audience, producers, academics and activists.

 Program